 These are big numbers, and they require significant infrastructure to realize them.
-With streaming recently described as “probably the most profligate bandwidth consumer of the modern era” however, what infrastructure is needed to deliver increasing demands for live streaming now and in the future?
+With streaming described as “probably the most profligate bandwidth consumer of the modern era” however, what infrastructure is needed to deliver increasing demands for live streaming now and in the future?

 These increases are being helped by new areas of growth in streaming, such as live-stream e-commerce.
 Retail as we know it has been steadily transforming over recent years - from the death of the high street to affiliate links on influencer’s social posts.
 Modern consumerism is all about see-now-want-now and it’s driving an increasingly popular trend around shopping via live video.

-It’s been popular in China for some time, with livestream shopping reaching around $425 billion in China in 2022.
+It’s been popular in China for some time, with livestream shopping reaching around $679 billion in China in 2023.
 Now the rest of the world is starting to catch up.
 McKinsey suggests that even industries like healthcare, engineering and finance could start to see the value of live commerce to deliver important content, and even consultations and appointment scheduling.

 The challenge for the industry today is how to realize efficiencies while also delivering streaming experiences that stand out.
+As Haris Zukanović, CTO of More Screens puts it, “there’s always the challenge of finding new, better ways to deliver video.”

 Infrastructure plays a key role here.
 An increase in streaming naturally leads to an increase in data usage and bigger live streaming infrastructure requirements.
 Which cost money.
 Thankfully - to bastardize the words of Thomas Jefferson - not all infrastructure is made equal.